 Gravitational Force: How We Measure the Invisible Pull of Mass

 Gravitational force is the invisible attraction that keeps planets orbiting the Sun, oceans bound to Earth, and objects grounded on our planet.
-Practically speaking, understanding how we quantify this fundamental interaction—by measuring its magnitude, direction, and dependence on mass and distance—is essential for fields ranging from astrophysics to engineering.
-This article explains the principles behind measuring gravitational force, the tools scientists use, and the practical implications of those measurements.
+Understanding how we quantify this fundamental interaction—by measuring its magnitude, direction, and dependence on mass and distance—is essential for fields ranging from astrophysics to engineering.
+This article explains the principles behind measuring gravitational force, the tools scientists use, and the practical implications of those measurements But it adds up..

 Introduction